Last Updated: October 1, 2021.

 Another thing that might help is adding a bit of fun or entertainment.
 It doesn’t mean you shouldn’t focus on getting serious results out of it, it does mean that you can get more results by making sure the respondent feels good about taking the survey.

 Incentivizing with a playful widget like a digital scratch card, for example.
-Or providing some valuable personalized information at the end of the survey (in the shape of an outcome), can already increase the positive feeling towards your brand.
+Or providing some valuable personalized information at the end of the survey, can already increase the positive feeling towards your brand.

 Take a minute to discover more about the benefits and ways to unbore the common survey.